Solutions of Word Equations over Partially Commutative Structures

-\myparagraph{Related work} Studying word equations is part of combinatorics on words for more than half a century \cite{BerstelPerrin2007Origins}.
+Studying word equations has been a part of combinatorics on words for more than half a century \cite{BerstelPerrin2007Origins}.
 From the very beginning, motivation came partly from group theory: the goal was to understand and parametrize solutions for equations in free groups.
 For example, Lyndon and Sch\"utzenberger needed sophisticated combinatorial arguments to give a parametrized solution to the equation $a^{m}=b^{n}c^{p}$ in a free group~\cite{LyndonSchutzenberger1962}.
 On the other hand, it is known that a parametric description of the solution set is not always possible~\cite{hme76}.
 The satisfiability of word equations in free monoids and free groups became a main open problem due to its connection with Hilbert's tenth problem.
 The problem was solved affirmative by Makanin in his seminal papers \cite{mak77,mak83a}.
 His algorithms became famous also due to the difficulty of the termination proof and the extremely high complexity.
 A~breakthrough to lower the complexity was initiated by Plandowski and Rytter~\cite{pr98icalp}, who were the first to apply compression techniques on word equations.
 More precisely, they showed that every solution is highly compressible.
 Since this result, compression is a key tool for solving word equations.
 Indeed compression was essential in showing that the satisfiability of word equations is in $\PSPACE$ \cite{pla04jacm}.
-This approach was further developed~\cite{jez13stacs} using the ``recompression technique'', which simplified all existing proofs for solving word equations; in particular, it provided an effective description of all solutions; a similar representation was given earlier by Plandowski~\cite{Plandowski06stoc}.
+This approach was further developed in~\cite{Jez16jacm_stacs} using the `recompression technique', which simplified all existing proofs for solving word equations; in particular, it provided an effective description of all solutions; a similar representation was given earlier by Plandowski~\cite{Plandowski06stoc}.